-The Content-Security-Policy directive shares some similarities with the X-Frame-Options header, and may be used to fulfill some of the same functions.
-You can use this website to check if there are CSP headers in the website.
+The Content-Security-Policy directive shares some similarities with the X-Frame-Options header, and it may be used to fulfill some of the same functions.
+Use this CSP Evaluator to check if there are CSP headers in the website.

-Simply paste in the URL for the website you want to embed, and click CHECK CSP.
-If the result is "No CSP headers found", that means this isn't the reason the website isn't embedding.
+Simply paste in the URL of the website you want to embed and click CHECK CSP.
+If the result is 'No CSP headers found', that means this isn't the reason the website isn't embedding.

 Can I make the website embeddable?

 ⭐️ Keep in mind, this is for informational purposes only.
-Socio doesn't make any recommendation for configuring any other website's security.
+Webex Events doesn't make any recommendations for configuring any other website's security.

-If you don't own the website and you don't have a direct relationship with the owner, then you're unlikely to get them to update what's needed to make the website embeddable.
-Most large websites like Facebook and Instagram won't change their policies around embedding, but you can reach out to their support team to find out if there's some alternative.
+If you don't own the website and don't have a direct relationship with the owner, then you're unlikely to get them to update what's needed to make the website embeddable.
+Most large websites like Facebook and Instagram won't change their policies around embedding.
+However, try reaching out to their support team to find out if there's an alternative.
 Odds are, you'll have to open the website externally.

-If it's your website, have the admin for your website check on these things.
+If it's your website, have your website admin check on these things.

 What are my alternatives?